Public-Source Fraud Intelligence — Local, State, Federal

 Built for professional workflows

-Outputs are structured for use in investigations, compliance audits, and legal briefings — not as raw data feeds.
-We deliver review-grade findings, not dashboards.
+Structured findings for investigations, audits, and briefings — not raw data feeds.

 Public-source by design